milen-patel/CShell/README.md

 5. **Exec**: Takes the root node of a parse tree and executes the appropriate shell commands while handling errors and piping.

 ---

+# Installation
+Clone the repository and execute 'make all' followed by 'make run'